-ORGL 513 Advanced Topics in Communication:

-Communication and leadership are closely intertwined, whether in our current period of post-modernity or during the European Renaissance.
+ORGL 513 Advanced Topics in Communications credit(s): 3 Communication and leadership are closely intertwined, whether in our current period of postmodernity or during the European Renaissance.
 Fifteenth century Italy, Florence in particular saw a flowering of the arts and scholarship unmatched in history.
 This can be seen in the rhetoric of art and architecture, religious preaching, political writing and oratory, and in the humanistic philosophy that emerges from it.
 This course examines this period through readings, discussions, and on-site visits to historical settings in Florence and Siena, in order to formulate the critical questions necessary to bring these ideas to our contemporary world.
 Using the Italian Renaissance as the canvas, we will study multiple examples of rhetoric, both written and visual.

-ORGL 515 Leadership and Human Potential
+ORGL 515 Leadership and Human Potential credit(s): 3